-Parents/guardians are provided an opportunity to refuse permission for their student to participate in a class activity when academic materials are deemed controversial.
+Families are provided an opportunity to refuse permission for their student to participate in a class activity when academic materials/topics are deemed controversial.
 In such circumstances, the student would receive an alternate assignment.
-Parents/guardians should contact the school's principal/designee with concerns regarding controversial issues, materials, or curricula.
+Families should contact the school's principal/designee with concerns regarding controversial issues, materials, or curricula.